 - Physicians must obtain Ohio State Medical Board certification before recommending medical cannabis, and must comply with ongoing education and reporting requirements.

 Have a comment or question about this or any U.S. medical cannabis law?
 If you own or operate a business in an industry affected by this legislation, stay in touch with Offit Kurman’s Medical Cannabis Practice group.
 Visit our group page to receive updates about the latest legal developments, follow our articles, and join us for exclusive events and webinars.
-I also welcome you to contact me directly here, or through my attorney page.

 ABOUT OFFIT KURMAN